• Skip to primary navigation

 Chicken Brussels Sprouts Ingredients

-• 1 pound of Brussels sprouts, halved.
+• Brussels sprouts, halved

-• 5 Bacon strips, sliced into smaller pieces.
+• Bacon strips: Sliced into smaller pieces.

-Equipment
+Essential Equipment

-You will need a relatively large baking sheet, such as this one with rolled edges and stainless steel oven safe cooling rack.
-Although it’s large, but at the same time it’s not too heavy.
-The rack that it comes with is really useful – you can use it to roast a whole chicken or duck too!
+Large baking sheet, such as this one with rolled edges and stainless steel oven safe cooling rack.
+Although it's large, but at the same time it's not too heavy.
+The rack that it comes with is really useful - you can use it to roast a whole chicken or duck too!

 Sheet Pan Chicken Breasts with Brussels Sprouts and Bacon

-Quarter your THICK chicken breasts by cutting each breast into 4 pieces and place the pieces them into a bowl or container with marinade.
+Cut each breast into 4 pieces and place the pieces them into a bowl or container with marinade.
 Marinate for 10-15 minutes while cutting up the veggies.

 Sheet Pan Chicken Breasts with Brussels Sprouts and Bacon